HernandoD/DOM-Exers/README.md

 ## DOM Exercises

-These are a string of basic exercises covering JavaScript and DOM manipulation.
+These are a list of basic exercises covering JavaScript and DOM manipulation.